valeriosillari/zitronenstrasse/README.md

 #### TODO

+- **IMAGES in ASSETS FOLDER**: set all images in asset folder. now in static folder. not quite sure if it is the right place.

 - **LAZY LOAD**: set logic for place images. we have added plugin, but we got issues with images.

 - **MAP PAN (movement)**: set it slow and nicer/smoother

 - **MAP CUSTOM STYLES**: at map movement it is always flickering cause of image request. is is ok? could we prevent it?

+- **MAP FILTER**: show places sorted by some kind of filter (only bars, only restaurants etc ...).
+Design + Code need to a concept.

-- **HEADLINE**: on homepage/map set some kind of headline for recognizing the website brand
+- **HEADLINE**: on homepage/map set some kind of headline for recognising the website brand

+- **SEO FIXES**: check how to improve seo logic for pages

 - **NO JS message**: if browser has NO-JS set ...

+- **HTTPS**: this is connect to our provider and DNS ... long story ...